 Retrieves an object that has the specified identifier name.

-Important In order to use the FindName method effectively, you should understand the concept of a XAML namescope, and how a XAML namescope is created at XAML load time and then referenced and possibly modified at run time.
-For more info see XAML namescopes.
+In order to use the method effectively, you should understand the concept of a XAML namescope, and how a XAML namescope is created at XAML load time and then referenced and possibly modified at run time.
+For more information about XAML namescope concepts, see XAML Namescopes.

-- For named objects that come from a template, if you are defining or deriving from a control, you can call GetTemplateChild from the scope of the object where the template is applied.
+For named objects that come from a template, if you are authoring a control, you can call GetTemplateChild from the scope of the object where the template is applied.
 You must be in a derived-class definition scope in order to use GetTemplateChild, because it is a protected method of Control.

-- If you are not in a derived-class definition scope, you may be able to enter the visual tree of a template, by using VisualTreeHelper at a point in object lifetime after the template is applied (handle the Loaded event).
-VisualTreeHelper uses a parent-child metaphor for walking the tree, rather than using the XAML namescope concept.
+If you are not in a derived-class definition scope, you may be able to enter the visual tree of a template, by using VisualTreeHelper at a point in the object lifetime after the template is applied.
+However, VisualTreeHelper uses a parent-child metaphor for walking the tree, rather than using the XAML namescope concept.
 Walking the tree generally requires a specific knowledge of the control's composition as it comes from a given template.
-You can use VisualTreeHelper.GetChild on the control to get the control's applied template root, and call FindName specifically on the template root to access elements that are named within the template XAML.

-- For the XamlReader.Load case, you should preserve a reference to the return value of the XamlReader.Load call, which is an object that will become the owner or basis of the created XAML namescope that is relevant.
-Then call FindName from that scope instead.
+For the XamlReader.Load case, preserve a reference to the return value of the XamlReader.Load call, which is an object that will become the owner or basis of the created XAML namescope that is relevant.
+Then call from that scope instead.

-The Name property for an object (or the similar x:Name attribute) is assigned by specifying an attribute on an object element in XAML markup.
+The Name property for an object (or the equivalent x:Name XAML directive) is assigned by specifying an attribute on an object element in XAML markup.
 You can set a Name value after the initial source XAML is loaded, but this technique has some limitations (see Remarks in Name).
+You can specify a Name as part of the XAML input for calls to Load, but note that any such name created will be in a discrete XAML namescope, which extends only to the root equivalent of the XAML input provided.
+If you call Load and subsequently add the created objects to the main object tree , this consideration will affect how you call , and from what programming scope you should call it.